From Chaos to Cohesion: The Art of Integrating Radiology Group Cultures in a Merger-Driven Market

 Everett

 This is the first in a series of RSNA News articles addressing issues facing private radiology practices.
-Read the second story of the series.
+Read the second and third stories in the series.

 The shift to managed care in the U.S. has led to insurance companies, health care systems and hospitals growing ever larger, as well as an expectation that subspecialties provide 24-hour services.